 The 27th annual Ig Nobel award ceremony itself took place at Theater at Harvard University with the usual degree of tradition and chaos.
 These include the throwing of paper planes onto the stage and booing if acceptance speeches go on too long (coordinated by the 8 year old, miss Sweetie Poo).
 According to the Ig Nobels founder and master of ceremonies, the awards, while at first may seem a joke, they are there to “first make people laugh, and then make them think”.

-Previous awards have been given for the answering “Why pregnant women don’t tip over”, that there is an universal law of urination, and that naming cows increases their yield of milk.
+Previous awards have been given for the answering “Why pregnant women don’t tip over”, showing that there is an universal law of urination, and that naming cows increases their yield of milk.

 The sky is truly the limit.